Expand All

 NIDA is interested in supporting research that will reduce health disparities in drug abuse and related health and social consequences among AI/AN.
 Studies should employ the methodologies required by the NARCH, including that studies be developed and implemented using community based participatory approaches.

 NIEHS conducts and supports environmental health science research to discover how the environment affects people in order to promote healthier lives.
 A particular focus is innovative research that improves public health by preventing disease and disability.
 All applications must be aligned to NIEHS's mission, research priorities and strategic plan, particularly the goals of addressing environmental health disparities and environmental inequities that disproportionately affect AI/AN communities, and promoting bi-directional communication with AI/AN communities engaged in research.
-NIEHS is interested in supporting research projects in the following categories:
+NIEHS is interested in supporting projects that include, but are not limited to, the following categories:

 Applicants are encouraged to establish research collaborations with NIEHS-funded investigators and/or with NIEHS's Centers (Centers, Interagency Collaborations, and Consortia).